GameServerManagers/LinuxGSM-Docs/Rust.md

 * Ubuntu 12.04 LTS or greater
 * CentOS 7 or greater

+# Modded server with Oxide

+In this guide, we're going to go through the Rust install process, correcting your system to handle multiple Rust servers, installing Oxide and keeping it updated easily.

+> UPDATE 2017-01-29: LinuxGSM now supports downloading, updating, or removing Oxide!
+Run [[update-functions]] command to get the new feature!

 ## Useful Links

 ### Manual Installation and general information
 * If you wish to use the manual way, I (UltimateByte) updated the Valve Rust wiki (that still needs some work): https://developer.valvesoftware.com/wiki/Rust_Dedicated_Server

-### LGSM Installation
+### LinuxGSM Installation
-* If you wish to use LGSM, grab the script provided here: https://gameservermanagers.com/lgsm/rustserver/
+* If you wish to use LinuxGSM, grab the script provided here: https://gameservermanagers.com/lgsm/rustserver/

 ### Oxide Support
 http://oxidemod.org/threads/setting-up-a-rust-server-with-linux-and-lgsm.16528/

-### LGSM Support
+### LinuxGSM Support
 * See https://github.com/GameServerManagers/LinuxGSM/wiki/Support

 ### Oxide for Linux